• Home

 PLEASE NOTE

-Enrollment in the Semester 1 of the Dayspring's coursework programs in Spiritual Direction does NOT guarantee ongoing participation in the program.
-At the conclusion of the Semester 1, an Integrative Review of the participant’s progress will determine whether students will be admitted to subsequent semesters of the Courses through Dayspring.
+At the conclusion of the first year of the course a discernment interview is held to determine whether students will be admitted to subsequent semesters of the Courses through Dayspring.

 Picture